Hyundai Grandeur: Third generation (XG; 1998)

 The third-generation Grandeur is marketed as the Grandeur XG, mirroring its internal development code.
 In North America and Japan, it was marketed as the Hyundai XG.
 The first two generations were essentially rebadged Mitsubishi Debonairs, with the third generation developed entirely by Hyundai, with technical experience learned from the first two generations.
 The Kia Opirus (Amanti in North America) shared a modified variant of the Grandeur/XG platform.
 After this generation, Hyundai developed the next generation on their own from the ground up with technology accumulated through past generations, enabling export of the XG outside South Korea without legal complications.

 Leveraging its luxurious image, the XG moniker later was also applied to the domestic market Hyundai Trajet which uses the same platform with the Grandeur XG.

 XG250

 The XG250 debuted in 1999 with a 2.5 L Delta V6.
 It was also marketed as the XG25 in some markets and was produced until 2005.
-There was a two-liter model called the XG20 for some markets, including South Korea.
+There was a two-litre model called the XG20 for some markets, including South Korea.